storesafe/cordova-sqlite-storage/README.md

 - Close/delete database bugs described below.
 - When a database is opened and deleted without closing, the iOS/macOS version is known to leak resources.
 - It is NOT possible to open multiple databases with the same name but in different locations (iOS/macOS).
-- Incorrect or missing rowsAffected in results for INSERT/UPDATE/DELETE SQL statements with extra semicolon(s) in the beginning for Android in case the `androidDatabaseImplementation: 2` (built-in android.database implementation) option is used.

 Some more known issues are tracked in the [open Cordova-sqlite-storage bugs](https://github.com/litehelpers/Cordova-sqlite-storage/issues?q=is%3Aissue+is%3Aopen+label%3Abug).